What is an Orderbook?

 Reading the Orderbook

-The order book is organised in rows and split into two halves.
-Each row contains price levels and the number of contracts for each corresponding price.
-The “Total” column shows a cumulative count of contracts from the middle of the order book to each price level.
+The Orderbook is organised in rows and split into two halves.
+Each row contains price levels and the number of contracts (Size) for each corresponding price.
+The Total column shows a cumulative count of contracts from the middle of the Orderbook to each price level.

-As seen in the image below, the best bid is the highest price someone is willing to pay for XBTUSD, which is 10,350 - this is shown at the top of the bids section (in green).
-The best ask is the lowest price someone is willing to sell XBTUSD at, in this case, 10,350.5.
-This can be seen at the bottom of the asks section of the order book (in red).
+As seen in the image below, the best bid is the highest price someone is willing to pay for XBTUSD, which is 23788.5 - this is shown at the top of the bids section (in green).
+The best ask is the lowest price someone is willing to sell XBTUSD at, in this case, 23789.0.
+This can be seen at the bottom of the asks section of the Orderbook (in red).
 The difference between the best bid and ask is known as the “spread”.

-This shows the last price of the instrument.
+The top value shows the Last Price of the instrument.
 This is the price traders will see on the trading chart.

 Switching to a two-column view puts bids and asks side by side rather than on top of each other.
 In this view, the last price, index price, mark price and deleverage queue are all shown on the top row.

 Adjusting the Orderbook grouping changes the size of the intervals between prices for a more clear view of where orders are currently placed.